How to Stay Safe in Cape Town: 13 Tips

 And if you think you’re a good judge of character, you can always ask some kind-looking nearby strangers to watch your stuff while you swim.

-10) Avoid taxis
+10) Avoid Taxis

 The word “taxi” means something different in South Africa than it does in the rest of the world.